mlflow/mlflow/docs/source/llms/dspy/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 When serializing using the MLflow DSPy flavor, tokens are dropped from the settings objects.
-It is the user responsibility to securely pass the required secrets to the deployment environment.
+It is the user's responsibility to securely pass the required secrets to the deployment environment.

 How is the DSPy ``settings`` object saved?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^